bbc/lrud/docs/usage.md

 > Q: All my parents have orientations, everything is setup in the navigation tree, and I STILL can't focus on the node I expect.

 A: Ensure the node has either `isFocusable: true` or a `selectAction` registered against it.
-A node needs either one of these in order to be considered "focusable"
+A node needs either one of these in order to be considered "focusable". `isFocusable` is prioritised over `selectAction` so a node with `isFocusable: false` will never be focusable.

 > Q: What is the different between `onBlur/onFocus` and `onLeave/onEnter`?